 - the ability to live and work in the UK for up to five years

 - the ability to apply for indefinite leave to remain and British Citizenship

 - ability to bring your dependants with you

 - work for a tech company without the need for company sponsorship

-Having been endorsed with exceptional talent by Tech Nation in 2016 and received the visa myself, I was able to take advantage of all the above.
+Having been endorsed with exceptional talent by Tech Nation in 2016 and received the visa myself, I was able to take advantage of all the benefits of the Global Talent Visa.
 I am now a British citizen and have the true freedom and flexibility to live and work in the UK and travel the world as I please.

 This blog was written by Michelle Hua, Consultant, Speaker, CEO & Founder of Made With Glove.
 In 2016, Michelle was the recipient of the Exceptional Talent Visa (now called Global Talent Visa) and is the former #TechNationVisa Ambassador.
 Michelle consults for highly skilled tech entrepreneurs and people working in digital technologies on how they can receive the endorsement for exceptional talent or exceptional promise.
 Read Michelle’s other blogs on the #TechNationVisa here and Michelle’s own journey here.